-In our work together, we’ll explore thought patterns and behaviors that promote dissatisfaction and, once identified, we’ll replace them with affirming patterns that pave the way for a life built on your terms.
+Individuals seeking therapy often have been feeling a level of dissatisfaction with one or more aspects of their life.
+Or simply sense that there is more to themselves and their life they wish to discover and express...This is where we meet.
+In our work together, we’ll explore thought patterns and behaviors that promote dissatisfaction and, once identified, we’ll replace them with affirming patterns that pave the way for you to create your life more consciously.
 Shortly after our work begins, you’ll likely experience an increase in energy, and I view this energy as potential.
-You’ll become awakened to a potential that was always there, though it was likely obstructed by stress and relational challenges.
+You’ll become awakened to a potential that is always there, though it was likely obstructed by stress, trauma, and relational challenges.
 We’ll channel this potential into productive and creative endeavors that, one step at a time, will lay the groundwork for lasting change.

 When sitting with you, I track what you are identifying as important, and what no longer serves you.
 You'll have identified goals, and we'll gage progress by how you are coming along with those goals, and how joyful and satisfied you feel.
 I firmly stand by a therapeutic process that combines a Solution-Focused approach together with components of Cognitive-Behavioral therapy, and Depth and Somatic therapy.

 Here are some issues of interest I work with and have specialized training: